 Additionally, Kyle Bibby, Wanzek Collegiate Chair and associate professor in the Department of Civil & Environmental Engineering & Earth Sciences, and Kim Rollings, assistant professor in the School of Architecture, received funding from the Catalyst Seed Grant Program to host a workshop titled, “Microbiology of the Built Environment.”
 The fall 2019 workshop convened more than 20 internal and external faculty and graduate students for presentations and discussion.
 Bibby and Rollings are applying remaining funds to an educational and seed data generation project with Bibby's students, swabbing and sequencing microbiomes in Hesburgh Library spaces that vary by design and occupancy.

-The Health and Well-being Initiative is supported by the Office of Clinical Partnerships (OCP).
-To learn more about the OCP, please visit https://hwi.nd.edu/about/office-of-clinical-partnerships/.
+The Community Health and Clinical Partnerships is supported by the Community Health and Clinical Partnerships (CHCP).
+To learn more about the CHCP, please visit https://hwi.nd.edu/about/office-of-clinical-partnerships/.

 Brandi Wampler / Research Communications Specialist

 Notre Dame Research / University of Notre Dame